CfSOtago/GREENGrid/analysis/demandResponse/heatPumpProfileAnalysis.md

 ```

 # Technical potential of demand response: Scenarios for heat pump data
-We assume that peak time periods are prevalent from half hours 13-20 and 32-41, equivalent to 6.30am-10am and 4pm-8.30pm.
+We assume that peak time periods are prevalent from 6.00am-10.00am and from 4.00pm-8.00pm.

 ## Load curtailment to zero
 In this first scenario we assume that the laod during peak time periods is cut out of the consumption pattern.